Do you know what penguins like to eat for lunch?

 Some males die due to starvation during this challenging period!

 The female returns after a few months to take her turn caring for the chick.
 Once she is back, the male makes his way back to the ocean to eat.

-Emperor Penguins are the only animal to breed during the Antarctic winter, which features some of the worst weather conditions on earth.
+Emperor Penguins are the only animals to breed during the Antarctic winter, which features some of the worst weather conditions on earth.

 Female Emperor Penguins are known to kidnap chicks from each other if they lose their baby.
 It’s not uncommon for fights to break out as chick-less penguins try to steal from another penguin family.

-Unfortunately for the baby chick, if they are kidnapped, it isn’t a long term solution.
+Unfortunately for the baby chicks, if they are kidnapped, it isn’t a long-term solution.

 Sorry, this section was incredibly sad. 🙁